RaymondArthur/PrimeNumberSearch/README.md

 # Prime Number Search
 An implementation of the sieve of Eratosthenes, which is an ancient algorithm that finds prime numbers from 1 to *n*.

+## Link to github page
+Visit https://raymondarthur.github.io/PrimeNumberSearch/ for an interactive demonstration of this app.

 ## Purpose
 The purpose of this little app is twofold:
   1. To let me learn about a simple mathematical algorithm that identifies prime numbers from 1 to *n*